 But we were Eager to give Virgin a chance on this return leg flight.
 Out outbound had been a Delta Codeshare but this was Full-Fat Virgin.
 Things did not Start well.
 The A330-300 is an aging plane now, we remember when these were brand new, but they are showing their age a bit now compared to the 787’s used elsewhere in the fleet. (and more are on the way due to engine issues on the 787)

 The Flight itself was excellent.
-We pushed back early and were airborne on-time after a bit of a runway queue.
-The Flight Crew were really riding the winds and we zipped back across the Atlantic in under six hours which was incredible.
+We pushed back early and were airborne on time after a bit of a runway queue.
+The Flight Crew was really riding the winds and we zipped back across the Atlantic in under six hours which was incredible.

 This was Fortunate as the product on offer was also pretty dire.
 After such a good Economy flight out we were especially disappointed with the offering.
 The Cabin crew were excellent and can’t be faulted.
 But the Main Meal was pretty dire.
 Some Cheese and Biscuits, with some sausage and Pasta slop and a tiny tub of cake.
 Washed down with an ok wine.
 It was pretty poor.
-Kate was even worse, I forgot to make a not of what she ordered and the picture below doe little to jog my memory as to what the beige mush actually is!
-Breakfast was nothing but a Dry Breakfast Biscuit and pot of yogurt, that was utterly dire.
-My mind wanders back to the Premium Economy Breakfast we had earlier in the year or even the Bacon Butties we had on a BA Connection between London and Manchester and wonders where Virgin is going with this “Low Cost” Carrier offering!
+Kate’s was even worse, I forgot to make a note of what she ordered, and the picture below does little to jog my memory as to what the beige mush actually is!
+Breakfast was nothing but a Dry Breakfast Biscuit and pot of yogurt, which was utterly dire.
+My mind wanders back to the Premium Economy Breakfast we had earlier in the year or even the Bacon Butties we had on a BA Connection between London and Manchester and wonders where Virgin is going with this “Low Cost” carrier offering!

-Back at Heathrow Immigration was very light and the bags came early and we were off to the carpark to pick up the car and start the slog back up to Manchester.
-A thoroughly Successful and memorable trip to NYC Just before Christmas.
+Back at Heathrow Immigration was very light and the bags came early and we were off to the carpark (parking lot) to pick up the car and start the slog back up to Manchester.
+A thoroughly successful and memorable trip to NYC just before Christmas.

 We can’t wait for our Next Big Adventures Next year as we have a whole lot planned!
 Bring on VEGAS BABY!